johnwarden/jonathanwarden.com/content/language-design/functional-equality.md

 $$

 Many functional programming languages violate this principle, which can cause problems for programmers.
-I propose that values of two different types should not even be comparable, and suggest **representationaless types** for situations where there are different representations of the same underlying value (e.g. timestamps representing the same time in different time zones).
+I propose that variables of two different types should not even be comparable, and suggest **representationaless types** for situations where there are different representations of the same underlying value (e.g. timestamps representing the same time in different time zones).
 A **representationless numeric type** is possible if the precision of the output of numeric operations is explicitly specified.

 ## It's Easy to Violate Functional Equality